dklodner/TensorCharts_Docs/_docs/orderbook.md

 Precision allows you to see the order book in several ways.
 You can zoom(+) waiting limit orders to see every single price level detail or unzoom(-) to let TensorCharts count them together on an aggregated scale basis - which is more practical for most traders.

 ### Ask/bid side
-Ask limit orders are pending limit order to buy (red colour) and bid limit orders are pending limit orders to sell (green colour).
-The Order book aggregates them to a vertical row and divides them by the current price level and different colours.
+Ask limit orders are pending limit orders to sell (red colour) and bid limit orders are pending limit orders to buy (green colour).
+The Order book aggregates them to a vertical row and divides them by the current price level.

 ### Buy/Sell counter
 Measure volume of buyers and sellers for every price level in real time.
 Have a look at the most attractive zones for both buyers and sellers and quickly spot zones where whales tend to be active.